oskarth/rwz-pof/README.md

   - Validates unique public keys and total committed amount
   - Commits verified deal info to journal
 - **server/**: HTTP server for API integration with async proof generation
+- **frontend/**: Next.js web interface for interacting with the system

 ### Building and Running